0x616c6578/TA-geoip2/documentation/databases.md

 | location.longitude |  The approximate longitude of the location associated with the IP address.
 This value is not precise and should not be used to identify a particular address or household. |
 | postal.code | The postal code of the location.
 Postal codes are not available for all countries.
 In some countries, this will only contain part of the postal code. |
 | network | The network associated with the record.
 In particular, this is the largest network where all of the fields besides ip_address have the same value. |
+> 1:  If the field is suffixed with _(registered)_, the value represents the country where the ISP has registered a given IP block in and may differ from the user's country.

 ## Anonymous IP (Proxy Detection)